felix-clark/ndarray-glm/README.md

       probably application-dependent so perhaps we should remain agnostic)
 - [ ] Calculate/estimate dispersion parameter from the data
 - [ ] More rigorous convergence tests and options for termination
+- [ ] Logging system with configurable levels

 ## Reference